 We also seek to design services that are supportable by the people and systems available to run them, which usually means there are some changes must be made if we’re working on an existing service.

 In the world of software products, which are but one touchpoint in a fully designed service, we use the deliverables above to deeply understand what people need from software at that moment.

 sketching & wireframing

-Before we put a pixel on a screen or hook screens together, I usually sketch out the experience.
+If I’m designing an application, before we put a pixel on a screen or hook screens together, I sketch out the entire experience.
 This helps everyone understand that we're working together, that all questions can be asked and considered, and nothing is set in stone yet (which is frequently a problem with wireframes).

 Fun and occasionally hard to make, I work individually (or with the team, as we iterate into what we're going to make) to create something that is at the correct fidelity to get the concept across clearly enough for a user to interact with and give feedback on it.